sekassel-research/actions-rancher-update/README.md

 # rancher-update

 This action helps by updating a service in the Rancher 2 environment with kubernetes.
+It does so by patching the container `image` field of one or more deployments, cronjobs, statefulsets, etc.
+In addition, it sets a timestamp annotation to ensure redeployment.

 # Examples